CloudLabsAI-Azure/apim-lab/apim-lab/4-policy-expressions/policy-expressions-4-6-send-one-way-request.md

 - From **Basic Calculator API (1)** ,select the **Add two integers (2)** operation .
 - In **Outbound Processing (3)** section ,open the **Code View (4)**.
 - Add the `send-one-way-request` policy to **Outbound processing** and replace the webhook and payload as required.
-For demo purposes we are going to use the payload for a Teams message (even for Webhook.site) and also send the message on every successful request.
+For demo purposes, we are going to use the payload for a Teams message (even for Webhook.site) and also send the message on every successful request.

   ![](media/Pg15-1.png)